ajaoooluseyi/django-weather-app/README.md

 ## Description
 It is a weather forecast app API built on Django.
-It takes latitude and lomgitude and returns weather forcast on either of thr three categories:
+It takes latitude and longitude and returns weather forecast of the location on either of this three categories:

 * Minute forecast for 1 hour
 * Hourly forecast for 48 hours